B-brane transport in anomalous (2,2) models and localization: Branches of abelian gauged linear sigma models

 As a warm-up to understand one of the energy scales involved, we consider Higgs branches.
 Classically, for $\zeta$ not in a wall, solutions of the D-term equations (Higgs branch vacua) are such that the charge vectors~$Q^i$ of non-zero chirals~$X_i$ span~$\mC^r$, and the mass equation sets $\sigma=0$.
 The quantum version is that these chirals get vevs (vacuum expectation values)~$\langle X_i\rangle$ which make all~$\sigma$ massive, and fluctuations of~$X$ transverse to the Higgs branch are also massive.
-We now show that both masses are of order~$e\abs{\zeta}^{1/2}$ for $\zeta$~deep in a phase, where $e$ is the gauge coupling, of mass dimension~$1$.
-It is useful to display the classical potential
+We now show that both masses are of order~$g\abs{\zeta}^{1/2}$ for $\zeta$~deep in a phase, where $g$ is the gauge coupling, of mass dimension~$1$.
+It is useful to display the classical potential from which~\eqref{classicalvacuumequations} derive:

 in which $Q^i\cdot\sigma=\sum_\alpha Q^i_\alpha\sigma^\alpha$ and we have already integrated out the vector multiplet's auxiliary field~$D$.
-The vector multiplet scalar with a canonical kinetic term is $\sigma^\alpha/e$, to which the first term in~$U$ schematically gives a mass $2eQ\langle X\rangle\sim e\abs{\zeta}^{1/2}$.
-More precisely, the mass-squared of the scalars $\sigma^\alpha/e$ is the positive-definite matrix
+The vector multiplet scalar with a canonical kinetic term is $\sigma^\alpha/g$, to which the first term in~$U$ schematically gives a mass $2gQ\langle X\rangle\sim g\abs{\zeta}^{1/2}$.
+More precisely, the mass-squared of the scalars $\sigma^\alpha/g$ is the positive-definite matrix

 For $\zeta$~deep in a phase, Higgs branch vacua are such that $\abs{\langle X_i\rangle}\gtrsim\abs{\zeta}^{1/2}$ for a set of indices~$i$ such that the corresponding~$Q^i$ span~$\mC^r$.
-Eigenvalues of the mass-squared matrix of the canonically normalized~$\sigma/e$ are thus all of order $e^2\abs{\zeta}$.
-A similar calculation shows that non-gauge transverse fluctuations of chiral multiplets around the Higgs branch have mass-squared of order $e^2\abs{\zeta}$ too.
-We conclude that at energies well below $e\abs{\zeta}^{1/2}$ the theory is well-described by a non-linear sigma model with target the Higgs branch.
-A convenient way to ensure this regime is to take the limit $e\to\infty$ with all other parameters fixed, at some fixed energy scale.
+Eigenvalues of the mass-squared matrix of the canonically normalized~$\sigma/g$ are thus all of order $g^2\abs{\zeta}$.
+A similar calculation shows that fluctuations of chiral multiplets transverse to the Higgs branch have mass-squared of order $g^2\abs{\zeta}$ too.
+We conclude that at energies well below $g\abs{\zeta}^{1/2}$ the theory is well-described by a non-linear sigma model with target the Higgs branch.\footnote{The gauge field $A_\mu$ brings no additional local degree of freedom, nor non-local ones because we are eventually interested in the theory on a disk, on which all gauge bundles are topologically trivial.} A convenient way to ensure this regime is to take the gauge-decoupling limit $g^2\to\infty$ with all other parameters fixed, at some fixed energy scale.